Classic Brothy Vegan French Onion Soup

 That liquid can be broth alone, or it can be broth that’s thickened a bit with flour.
 Occasionally, I’ve seen variations that call for milk or cream.

-As for the topping, it can be made of big, chunky croutons, which are topped with grated cheese, or small cheese toasts.
+The topping can be made of big, chunky croutons, which are topped with grated cheese, or small cheese toasts.
+And the bread for those toasts can be small slices of baguette or halves or quarters from a round boule.

-In the end, I liked—and am sharing—a purist’s version.
-This classic vegan French onion soup is all about the onions, and that’s how I think it should be.
+Aside from the cheese substitution, this is a traditional take on the classic.
+My version of French onion soup is all about the onions, and that’s how I think it should be!

 Caramelizing onions 101